 For disengaged students, internships show the relationship between school and the “real world” that awaits them no matter what choices they make during high school.
 For students already engaged in school, internships can challenge them to build the social skills and confidence that are necessary components of success and get early exposure to skills and networks that set them ahead on their path.

-For information on upcoming internships and programs, please contact your pathway lead.
+For information on upcoming internships and programs, please contact your pathway lead or Greg Cluster.

 Dual Enrollment allows students who are still in high school to take college-level courses and accelerate their educational achievement.
 Dual enrolled students earn credit towards high school graduation, while at the same time earning college credits (3 Peralta Units = 10 OUSD Credits).
 Most Dual Enrollment courses are conveniently offered on the high school campus (unless otherwise noted).

 Registration fees, tuition and lab fees are waived for OUSD Dual Enrollment students.
 All services available to regular college students, such as use of the Library and Tutoring Center are also available to dual enrolled students.
 Textbooks are purchased by the participating public high schools.